When to Go

 on the bottle in your daypack, carry a bag with a separate water bottle

 compartment or use a bottle strap.
-Denise in Tampa suggests wrapping
+Consider wrapping

 the bottle in a clean hand towel to soak up the condensation, and the